gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 `(type: Array, default: ["abril fatface", "fira sans"])`

-Here you decide what fonts should be installed.
+Here you decide which fonts should be installed.
 The Ginger theme uses two typefaces **Abril Fatface** for headings and **Fira Sans** for the body text.
 Both of them are Google fonts.
 If you want to use other typefaces, you will have to modify the `fonts` setting in the config.js.
 You will also have to edit the `src/gatsby-plugin-theme-ui/index.js` file to assign your fonts as `heading` or `body`.